Social media is a giant ocean of feedback.

 What else do we know from the statement?
 We know they just made a purchase of a cell phone.
 Text analysis will be able to categorize this statement under the theme of “acquisition” inside a social listening tool.

-In analyzing just one sentence written online, we can learn so much about person’s experiences thanks to the use of text analytics.
+In analyzing just one sentence written online, we can learn so much about a person’s experiences thanks to the use of text analytics.

 Let’s look at how social listening uses text analysis and the business case for leveraging them both.